Home

 2022-05-17 09:29:17

-Chief Justice John Roberts wrote the 6-3 resolution.
+Chief Justice John Roberts wrote the 6-3 choice.
 Justice Elena Kagan wrote the dissent for her liberal colleagues, Justice Stephen Breyer and Justice Sonia Sotomayor.

-Roberts concluded that the "provision burdens core political speech with out proper justification."
+Roberts concluded that the "provision burdens core political speech without proper justification."

 Kavanaugh echoed a lower court opinion that went in favor of Cruz.

-"Such expressive acts are burdened when a candidate is inhibited from making a personal mortgage, or incurring one, out of concern that she might be left holding the bag on any unpaid campaign debt," the ruling added.
+"Such expressive acts are burdened when a candidate is inhibited from making a private mortgage, or incurring one, out of concern that she might be left holding the bag on any unpaid marketing campaign debt," the ruling added.

 Biden administration and marketing campaign finance watchdogs supported limits